GatorIncubator/gatorgrouper/README.md

 python3 gatorgrouper.py --absentees 'student1' 'student2'
 python3 gatorgrouper.py --absentees "student1" "student2"
 ```
+Note that the absent students' names must be separated by spaces, not quotes.
+The names can be surrounded by single or double quotes if desired.

 If no absentees are indicated with this flag, then the program will assume that
 there are no students absent.